adnanademovic/rosrust/README.md

 The API is far from being stable, but this is the current desired functionality.

+There is a demo project at [OTL/rosrust_tutorial](https://github.com/OTL/rosrust_tutorial), showing everything that needs to be done (including a tiny tiny `build.rs` script) to get `rosrust` running.

 Most of the examples are followed by an infinite loop.
 ROS shutdown signal checking is coming!

 ### Messages